 Best E-Readers Canada 2020 Reviewed

-The Kindle Paperwhite offers everything you need in an e-reader at an affordable price – which is probably why it is one of the most popular e-reader choices in Canada.
+This product offers everything you need in an e-reader at an affordable price – which is probably why it is one of the most popular e-reader choices in Canada.
 The waterproof device can be read safely in the bath, at the beach or the swimming pool, and comes with 2 storage options – 8 GB or 32 GB.
 It has a 300 PPI glare-free screen, so you can read comfortably under the sun, and on a full battery, it can last for up to a couple of weeks, even with daily use.

-On the Kindle, you can highlight passages, look up definitions, and even translate words, meaning you can get more out of your reading experience.
+You can highlight passages, look up definitions, and even translate words, meaning you can get more out of your reading experience.
 If the text is not quite right for you, you can change it to a different font or size without having to leave the page.
 Battery life is very good – you can expect the device to run for at least a week, even with daily use, before it needs recharging.
 Books can be downloaded straight onto your device, saving you the fuss of having to go through your computer.

 The Kobo Clara HD is the best e-reader to use if you regularly borrow from public libraries in Canada.
 The device is a great value for money and allows you to borrow and read books from any library that uses the Overdrive software.
 If you do not wish to borrow from libraries, you can still get a lot out of the Clara HD.
 It has a sharp screen with a resolution of 300 PPI, plus a colour-changing front light and a lightweight design that makes the device easy to hold.